Souradeep2233/UAV-AIOT_COLLAB/README.md

 2. Once connected, the sensors will start collecting data at regular intervals.
 3. The data will be uploaded to the specified ThingSpeak channel for visualization and analysis.
 4. You can access the ThingSpeak channel to view the collected data and perform further analysis.

-## Machine Learning Technologies Implemented

-Classical Machine Learning algorithms have been used to predict weather components and the Pollution index.

-However, to be noted Deep Learning technologies were also used to predict and classify the same :-> resulting in the depreciation of validation scores in this particular dataset collected.

-Algorithms used:

-For Classification over weather conditions(Cloudy, rainy & sunny):

-    1. SVC [Accuracy: 82.28 %, F1 Score = .8195 ]
-    2. XGBOOST [Accuracy: 90 %, F1 Score = .8667]
-    3. Naive Bayes[Accuracy: 91.25 %, F1 Score = .9117]
-    4. Random Forest [Accuracy: 93.67 %, F1 Score = .9369]
-    5. Softmax [Accuracy: 96.20 %, F1 Score = .9618]
-Bootstrap sampling was used, from which the highest accuracy was observed via the Softmax algorithm.

-To be noted: ANN implementation with Softmax activation only yielded 75% accuracy in Deep Learning.

-For Regression over (Temperature, Humidity, and Precipitation):

-    1. For Maximum temperature : [ R2 score = .9572, Lr]
-    2. For minimum temperature : [ R2 score = .9810, Pr]
-    3. For Humidity :[ R2 score = 1.0,Pr]
-    4. For precipitation chance :[R2 score = .9998,Pr]

-Note :

-'Lr' implies linear regression. & 'Pr' implies polynomial regression.

-With validation experiments still being tested and optimized, live on UAV, models with their weights and biases are more or less kept the same throughout the flight experiments.
-Further modifications are to be tracked and updated.

 ## Contributing